 The Emotional Karmic Scrap Heap: Minimize Your Emotional Wake

 You clear your emotional karmic scrap heap by owning these emotions and sorting through them.
-You make the karmic scrap heap bigger when you throw these emotions on someone else.
-When we can transcend this scrap heap though then we can be more powerfully ourselves.
+You make the karmic scrap heap bigger when you throw these emotions on someone else or stuff them down.
+When we can transcend this scrap heap, we can be more powerfully ourselves.
 There is power in the message that can be delivered without emotional interference.

 The first step to clearing and overcoming your emotional scrap heap is developing emotional maturity.
 In You Can’t Make Me Angry, Dr. Paul O. says of emotional maturity, “emotional maturity demands ongoing, total acceptance of people, places, things, and situations as they are, rather than as I might wish them to be.”
-To be emotionally mature, we have to accept things as they are and that we have responsibility for the way that our life looks as well as our own emotions.
+Emotional maturity requires that we accept things as they are, that we take responsibility for the way that our life looks and that we take ownership of our emotions.

-When we are not emotionally mature, we want the people in our life to be responsible for our happiness and we abdicate responsibility for our own lives and for our own happiness and believe they are the cause for the struggles we are facing.
+When we are not emotionally mature, we want the people in our life to be responsible for our happiness.
+We abdicate responsibility for our own lives and for our own happiness to others.
 Clearing your emotional karmic scrap heap requires that you say, “I am responsible for how I am, who I am, how I live, and what I feel.”

-Another important part clearing the emotional scrap heap is to feel what you feel when you feel it.
+Another important part of clearing the emotional scrap heap is to feel what you feel when you feel it.
 Most of us try not to feel our emotions.
 We tend to stuff them back down our throat and deny them.
-Then, those feelings surface at inopportune times and we trip over them, putting us in a worse position than we would have before.
+Then, those feelings surface at inopportune times and we trip over them (and usually not in pretty ways).

-One of the best ways I have found to do this is the 24 hour rule.
+One of the best ways I found to feel what you need to feel is the 24 hour rule.
 For 24 hours, you can wallow, cry, drink champagne, take tequila shots, yell, beat your fists on your chest, or dance by the light of the moon.
 Do whatever you have to do to feel the emotion.
 Wallow in that righteous anger!
 Don’t avoid it.
 Feel it.

 However, when the 24 hours are up, you have to leave the hurt or pride here and take the wisdom of the moment forward.
 Author, marketer, and entrepreneur Ryan Holliday wrote, “Remember that this moment is not your life, it’s just a moment in your life."
 This is only one moment in a big life so rest in the power of the lesson and leave behind the pain or pride.